Skip to content

 A worked example

-Try the defaults: 1-year amount of 10,000, 1-year yield of 4%, 3-year amount of 10,000, 3-year yield of 4.5%.
+Using the defaults: 1-year amount of 10,000, 1-year yield of 4%, 3-year amount of 10,000, 3-year yield of 4.5%.
 The tool returns 4.50%.
-You can adjust any input and the result updates as you type — no submit button, no reload.
+Any input can be adjusted and the result updates as it is typed — no submit button, no reload.
 That's the real power here: seeing how sensitive the output is to one or two assumptions.

 What moves the number most

 The result responds to 1-Year Amount, 1-Year Yield, 3-Year Amount, 3-Year Yield, and 5-Year Amount.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Flipping one at a time toward extreme values shows which ones move the needle most for a given situation.

 What this doesn't capture